d-exclaimation/pioneer-redis-pubsub/README.md

 }
 ```

-Now, implement your subscription resolver function, using the `pubsub.asyncIterator` to map the event you need:
+Now, implement your subscription resolver function, using the `pubsub.asyncStream` and call `.toEventStream()` to convert into an EventStream using [AsyncEventStream](https://pioneer-graphql.netlify.app/features/async-event-stream/)

+Internally calling the method `.asyncStream` of the RedisPubSub will send redis a `SUBSCRIBE` message to the topic provided if there hasn't been a subscription for that topic.

 ```swift
 let SOMETHING_CHANGED_TOPIC = "something_changed"